 If you are a guitar player, you know the name Fender.
 It’s almost even a household name.
 This is because they are pioneers in the industry and have made some amazing gear.
 Even today, you can find some original Fender instruments still in playable condition.

 A Fender Guitar can last over 100 years if properly maintained and cared for.
-Even some of the cheaper versions that Fender makes are well constructed and use quality materials.
+Even some of the cheaper versions that Fender makes.
+They are well-constructed and are made using quality materials.

 While over time, some parts will wear and need to be replaced.
 If you maintain it and treat it well, you could end up keeping it in playable condition for a lifetime.

 Even if your current guitar is showing signs of wear and is maybe getting hard to play.
 That doesn’t mean it is finished!
 Some just need a bit of work and some new parts and can be wonderful to play once again.
 You can even have them repainted or finished, making them look great again, too.

 Relic guitars have also been quite popular.
 So if you have one in need of some love, it might well be worth the money to revive it!
 So how long do guitars last?
 Well, that is up to you!
 Take care of your instrument, and you might get a lifetime.